FirespriteLtd/website/site/content/careers/_index.md

-    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines in the games industry, Firesprite Games now comprises of over 100 professional developers (we call ourselves 'Sprites'!) creating amazing experiences for players on PC and Console platforms.
+    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines in the games industry, Firesprite Games now comprises of over 100 professional developers (we call ourselves 'Sprites'!) developing incredible experiences on PC and Console platforms.Proudly Northern, we are based in the city of Liverpool in the United Kindgom.
 team:
   show: false
   title: The Team